dxc-technology/halstack-style-guide/components/link/README.md

 ### Modes

-The component has two different modes depending on the context of the use of the link element, regarding if the text link is part of a text or if it is an independent entity itself.
+The component has two different modes depending on the context of use of the link element, regarding if the text link is part of a text or if it is an independent entity itself.

 In the default mode, in the normal state, the link only has a different color to indicate and distinguish it as a link from the rest of the content.